How to get to Byron Bay

 Flight availability and prices are dependent on the time of travel and how far in advance you book your tickets with the summer period being the busiest and most expensive time to go to the coastal destination.
 To avoid paying increased prices, try to book and secure your flights as soon as possible.

 Once arriving at the airport, you can either catch a taxi to your final destination in Byron Bay or hire a rental car from one of two car hire companies at Ballina airport; Thrifty and Sixt.
-Rental prices can vary depending on the season you're travelling in, what kind of car you're after, and how long you need it for but you can expect to pay upwards of AUD$32 per day.
+Rental prices can vary depending on the season you're traveling in, what kind of car you're after, and how long you need it for but you can expect to pay upwards of AUD$32 per day.

 Driving to Byron bay

-While driving to Byron Bay isn't the quickest option (unless you're travelling from Queensland), it is the best way to see as much of Australia's scenery as you can, and also allows for greater flexibility in your holiday itinerary and more freedom to move around when you reach your final destination.
+While driving to Byron Bay isn't the quickest option (unless you're traveling from Queensland), it is the best way to see as much of Australia's scenery as you can, and also allows for greater flexibility in your holiday itinerary and more freedom to move around when you reach your final destination.

-The total travel time by car depends on which state you're travelling from, however, it doesn't make sense to drive from states that are further away such as Western Australia, South Australia, and the Northern Territory.
+The total travel time by car depends on which state you're traveling from, however, it doesn't make sense to drive from states that are further away such as Western Australia, South Australia, and the Northern Territory.
 If you're driving from Melbourne and Sydney, you can expect the road trip to take you several hours, but driving from Brisbane or the Gold Coast will only take you roughly 2 hours and 20 minutes and 1 hour and 15 minutes respectively.

 The major highways in and out of Byron Bay are all relatively well maintained and extremely easy to navigate with large signs featuring bold lettering.
 This means you shouldn't expect any navigational or traffic delays but you should always plan your route ahead of time and leave room in your itinerary for potential disruptions.
 However, you should be mindful of traffic when driving through populated areas at peak periods.
 If you're driving at night or when the visibility is low, please be aware of animals crossing the road and slow down if during particularly forested areas.